SystemFiles/gitbuilder-io/README.md

 - reset: `gitbuilder --reset` => Resets any auth tokens, saved settings, and templates stored on your machine so you can start from scratch.

-- add_template: `gitbuilder --add_template <AUTH_TOKEN> <path/to/template/zip>` => Will allow you to add a template to our list of built-in templates using a valid OAuth API Token. **Required** -> Zip MUST contain only the template project contents and not a folder containing project contents.
+- add_template: `gitbuilder --add_template/-A` => Will allow you to add a template to our list of built-in templates using a valid OAuth API Token. **Required** -> Zip MUST contain only the template project contents and not a folder containing project contents.
 (PLANNED)

 ### Required Personal Access Token Permissions